sander1095/openapi-code-generation-talk/api-client-generation-demo/README.md

 Also install the kiota extension in vscode

+- See the `Prebuild` folder for win64 published apps.
+- Run `start-prebuild-projects.ps1` in the `Scripts` folder to start all the projects.
+- Open the Controllers project Swagger page: https://localhost:7135
+- Open the Controllers project Swagger page: https://localhost:7202

 ## Demo content

-See the `Prebuild` folder for win64 published apps.

-Run `start-prebuild-projects.ps1` in the `Scripts` folder to start all the projects.

 ### Servers
 - Before demoing the API client generation, let's take a look at what kind of API client we'll be generating